 \section{Conclusion}

 This paper has developed a first-order approach to persuasion with non-linear preferences, based on duality and connections to optimal transport.
-Our substantive results provide conditions under which all optimal signals are pairwise, under which higher actions are induced at more or less extreme states, and under which full or negative assortative disclosure is optimal.
+Our substantive results provide conditions for all optimal signals to be pairwise, for higher actions to be induced at more or less extreme states, and for full or negative assortative disclosure to be optimal.
 In some cases, we can characterize optimal signals as the solution to a pair of ordinary differential equations, or even solve them in closed form.